Light speed memory as a local observable for soft hairs: Introduction

-In this paper, we suggest another local observable to detect the soft hairs.
-The proposal is based on detection of speed of light rays which propagate on different soft background states.
-The main point here, which is conceptually the cornerstone of this paper, is that the speed of light $c$ is the norm of a 3-vector velocity of light, which is not an invariant quantity, and can be different for different observes.
+{In this paper, we suggest another local observable to detect the soft hairs.
+Before delving into the proposal, it is important to clarify what we mean by the term ``soft hair," because in the literature it has been used interchangeably for ASG gauge generators, their charges, and action of them on the dynamical fields.
+By ``soft hairs" in this paper we mean the latter description, i.e. we focus on different metrics which are related to each other by the action of ASG (see \textit{e.g.} section 7.2 in Ref. \cite{Strominger:2017zoo} for more details).
+The proposal to distinguish such field configurations is based on detection of speed of light rays which propagate on these backgrounds.} The main point here, which is conceptually the cornerstone of this paper, is that the speed of light $c$ is the norm of a 3-vector velocity of light, which is not an invariant quantity, and can be different for different observers.
 To clarify this, we remind a simple example.
 Let us conventionally choose the speed of light in asymptotic flat region to be $1$.
 Then, the speed of a light ray which approaches radially to a Schwarzschild black hole horizon tends to vanish, $c\to 0$ for all observers standing outside the black hole, while, for observers free-falling around the horizon, $c=1$.
 This is a standard example showing the observer-dependency of the speed of light.
 Having this in our mind, the idea behind the analysis in this paper is based on searching for a natural observer-dependent quantity to distinguish BMS observers, which we found to be the speed of light.

 The paper is organized as follows.
 In the next section, we revisit Einstein observers whose speed of light is conventionally chosen to be a constant.
 Then, the BMS observers are briefly reviewed, and it is shown that for them the speed of light is generally not a constant.
 In section 3, the GM is reviewed, and finally in section 4, we connect the results in section 2 and 3, i.e. the light speed and GM.
 In the last section, it will be shown that the BMS time coordinate is the physical time by which the speed of light should be measured after a GW.